whbrewer/spc/README.md

 ## Headless (CLI) mode

 You can run SPC without the web UI using the CLI.

-A typical workflow:
+### Basic CLI commands

 ```bash
 # Submit a job